hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

    metrics, do nothing else.
 3. append the TSS Message to the TSS Message List.
 4. If the active and candidate rosters are set, validate the TSS Message List
+5. If the TSS Message List is able to recover the Ledger Id, send vote vector indicating which TSS Messages were used.

+`On TSS Vote`:

+1. If voting is closed or the vote is a duplicate of an existing vote, do nothing.
+2. Add the vote to the total and check if the threshold is met.
+3. If the threshold is met, send the voting closed notification to the TSS Message Creator.

 ###### Validate TSS Message List